yussufAhmed12/Photography/README.md

 ## license
 # MIT
 The MIT License is short and to the point.
-It lets people do almost anything they want with your project, like making and distributing closed source versions
+It lets people do almost anything they want with your project, like making and distributing closed source versions.